Updated April 18, 2023

 While that may be a good initial strategy, it must be followed by careful evaluation and revision.

 So what’s all the hoopla about, and which one should you choose?
-First, let’s take a look at the popular ones out there and what they are all about.
-All popular social media channels perform different functions and it is important to know what they do.
+First, let’s look at the popular ones out there and what they are all about.
+All popular social media channels perform different functions, and it is important to know what they do.

 Social Media Channels

 Below is the list of Social Media channels for business.